Family of slain Honduran activist seeks criminal probe into Dutch lender | Law-Order

 The family of a murdered Honduran activist filed a petition with prosecutors in the Netherlands on Tuesday to urge a criminal probe into a Dutch development bank that financed a Honduran infrastructure project linked to her killing.
 Environmentalist Berta Caceres was organizing to stop a hydroelectric dam's construction on lands of the indigenous Lenca people when she was shot dead in 2016.

-Environmentalist Berta Caceres was organizing to stop a hydroelectric dam's construction on lands of the indigenous Lenca people when she was shot dead in 2016.
 The 138-page petition, prepared by the Amsterdam-based Global Justice Association, argues that bank FMO ignored warnings of potential graft and fraud while providing millions of dollars to the project.
+In a statement to Reuters, FMO said it deeply regrets Caceres' death, which it called "a dark page" in the bank's history.

-FMO did not immediately respond to a request for comment.
-The bank has said it conducted environmental studies and consulted the local community, then exited the project after Caceres' killing.
-FMO also says it has since improved its human rights policies.
+"However, we distance ourselves strongly from the accusations that - as we understand - have been put forward against FMO.
+If it should give rise to an investigation, FMO will of course fully cooperate," the bank said.
+FMO exited the project after Caceres' killing and says it has since improved its human rights policies.

 The Dutch public prosecutors' office did not respond immediately to a request for comment.
 Caceres' family wants prosecutors to investigate whether FMO violated anti-money laundering and other financial laws, and whether it could be held liable for complicity in violence surrounding the project, including Caceres' murder.